Symmetry in neutrino oscillation in matter with non-unitarity: Introduction

-In sections~\ref{sec:3nu-non-unitarity}, \ref{sec:DMP-UV}, and~\ref{sec:Vmatrix-method}, we set up the basics for our analysis framework, which can be skipped for the readers familiar to the UV extended DMP and the $V$ matrix computation.
-Section~\ref{sec:SF-DMP-UV} provides the pillar of symmetry search, the SF formulation of the DMP-UV perturbation theory, through which the readers can move on to the solutions given in sections~\ref{sec:SF-solution-UV} and~\ref{sec:SF-solution-EV}.
+In section~\ref{sec:quantum-nature}, we introduce SF, discuss its quantum nature, and present a full set of the SF symmetry in vacuum which is derived in Appendix~\ref{sec:vacuum-SF}.
+In sections~\ref{sec:3nu-non-unitarity}, \ref{sec:DMP-UV}, and~\ref{sec:Vmatrix-method}, we set up the basics for our analysis framework of the UV extended DMP, which can be skipped for the readers familiar to the theory including the $V$ matrix computation.
+Section~\ref{sec:SF-DMP-UV} provides the pillar of our symmetry search, the SF formulation of the DMP-UV perturbation theory, through which the readers can move on to the solutions given in sections~\ref{sec:SF-solution-UV} and~\ref{sec:SF-solution-EV}.
 The readers who are really knowledgeable to our SF formalism~\cite{Minakata:2021dqh,Minakata:2022yvs,Minakata:2021goi} may want to start from Table~\ref{tab:DMPUV-symmetry}, and then go directly to section~\ref{sec:SF-solution-UV} which allows them to understand all essentials.
 For most of the readers, however, the author recommends to go through the whole manuscript because it is written in a self-contained way.
+Nature of the DMP-UV symmetries as a Hamiltonian symmetry is revealed in section~\ref{sec:hamiltonian-symmetry}.
+We conclude in section~\ref{sec:conclusion} with discussions of some of the remaining issues including the questions of $\nu$SM - UV inter-sector communications, how big is the symmetry, and a possible extension of the Rep symmetry to cover the double beta decay observable.